 - Know whether the company can transact money between your accounts.
 If yes, make sure that you’re okay with the terms provided to you.

 - You should see to it that you know what the process of disputing errors in the financial information you have shared is.
 Learn about the legal aspect of disputes.

 - It’s crucial to know the terms of instructing the financial company to stop accessing and using your accounts entirely.
 You should also ask the company if it’s possible to delete the information you have shared.

 Check Your Shared Financial Data for Accuracy

-Other things to consider when sharing your financial data are errors or typos in your sharing financial information.
+Other things to consider when sharing your financial data are errors or typos in sharing financial information.
 You must be sharing accurate information, especially if you’re dealing with a financial service company or institution.